-On geopolitical tensions affecting major maritime routes, Mohamed Safwan said apart from a few global players such as MISC Bhd, most Malaysian shipping operators are focused on the regional market, expanding east to China and west to India.
+On geopolitical tensions affecting major maritime routes, Mohamed Safwan said that apart from a few global players such as MISC Bhd, most Malaysian shipping operators focused on the regional market, expanding east to China and west to India.

 "In terms of cost, delays in key maritime routes such as the Suez Canal and the Strait of Hormuz have increased the dependence on Asean vessels operating within the region.
-This has led to an uptick in charter rates," he said.
+This has led to an uptick in charter rates," he said

-He noted that South-East Asia remains relatively stable, with routing largely unaffected.
-However, delays are expected in the transhipment of cargo intended for Malaysian consumption.
+He noted that Southeast Asia remained relatively stable, with routing largely unaffected.
+However, delays were expected in the transhipment of cargo intended for Malaysian consumption.

-On the International Maritime Organisation (IMO) decarbonisation targets, Mohamed Safwan said Masa members are well aware of the regulations, but the shift towards decarbonisation requires significant effort and substantial funding.
+On the International Maritime Organisation (IMO) decarbonisation targets, Mohamed Safwan said MASA members were well aware of the regulations, but the shift towards decarbonisation required significant effort and substantial funding.

-"Regarding the new targets outlined in the IMO net-zero greenhouse gas emissions Strategy 2050, Masa members are currently evaluating (their) options.
+"Regarding the new targets outlined in the IMO net-zero greenhouse gas emissions Strategy 2050, MASA members are currently evaluating options that have yet to be finalised.

 "The global maritime industry continues to debate current solutions at the IMO.

-"For us, Malaysian shipowners are focusing on improving efficiency within existing regulations.
+For us, Malaysian shipowners are focusing on improving efficiency within existing regulations.

-"This is also because most Malaysian vessels are ageing, and any re-fleeting must consider new alternatives such as alternative fuel or dual-fuel ships," he added.
+"This is also because most Malaysian vessels are ageing, and any reflectings must consider new alternatives such as alternative fuel or dual-fuel ships," he added.

-On the outlook, he said instabilities arising from geopolitical tensions had prompted industry players to capture increased demand from re-routed cargo movements.
+On the outlook, he said that instabilities arising from geopolitical tensions had prompted industry players to capture increased demand from rerouted cargo movements.

-"Key risks remain, particularly the esca-

-lating tensions between global powers closer to home, such as the rift between China and the United States, and Taiwan's position, which has heightened regional uncertainty.
+"Key risks remain, particularly the escalating tensions between global powers closer to home, such as the rift between China and the US and Taiwan's position, which has heightened regional uncertainty.

-"These issues affect freedom of movement and stability in South-East Asia."
+"These issues affect freedom of movement and stability in Southeast Asia," he added.